 An example from my life: I sent weekly timesheets to a company I worked for.
 Category

 14 Timesheets & expenses is where I kept them.

-I thought about creating a new number for each week’s timesheets, but soon ended up with a system like this:
+I thought about creating a new number for each week’s timesheets, which would have looked like this:

-If I had created a new number each week, I’d need to track it.
-That’s an overhead I didn’t need – the system is meant to make my life easier.
+I would have needed to track those numbers — an overhead I didn’t need.
+The system is meant to make my life easier.